Claims Analytics in Healthcare: Benefits and Use Cases

 Healthcare claims analytics in practice: 4 use cases

-Analytics turns denials into information you can use by showing you the patterns in your denials.
-Instead of understanding each denial as a stand-alone problem, you see how common that particular issue is.
+Analytics detects the patterns in your denials.
+Instead of understanding each denial as a stand-alone problem, you get an idea of the larger trends draining more of your revenue.

 Use case 2: CPT code analysis

 By using claims analytics to organize denials by payer, you can identify whether any payers return a disproportionate number of denials.
+Those that issue abundant document requests or stick with minor details may have a high “hassle factor.”
+Worse, their contracts most likely do not perform to the level of the other payers in your mix.
 You may be able to trace the issue back to that payer's claim requirements.
+Claims analytics can feed into your payer performance monitoring, which delivers the data to back up your contract demands.

 According to Kaiser data, a lack of referral or prior authorization drives 10% of claim denials in marketplace plans.
 Another 16% occur because the patient's plan excludes the claimed service.
 Just 1.7% of non-behavioral health claims get denied for medical necessity reasons.

-How providers can unlock claims data analytics to its full potential
+How providers can unleash claims data analytics full potential

-Analytics drives change.
-The better your data analytics system, the more information you have, and the better your strategies will be.
+Analytics fuel change.
+The better your data analytics system, the more information you have, and the better your decisions and strategies will be.

 Here's how to build that optimal system.